magboola/Node-Rest-Service/README.md

 # Node-Rest-Service
-An Employee node Rest Service
+An Employee Rest Service Using Node